 The front section of each of the books has a collection of tips to help you with various painting techniques as well as encouragement for art making (and life) in general.

-Watercolors are unique as they allow everything from dry-brush application to letting those pigments loose in tiny puddles of water, giving them a life of their own.
-I know that flowing colors aspect is the part that makes some people nervous, but once you let go and see what happens, it’s really fun (and rather addictive).
+Watercolor paints are unique as they allow everything from dry-brush application to letting those pigments loose in tiny puddles of water, giving them a life of their own.
+I know that flowing colors aspect is the part that makes some people nervous, but once you let go and see what happens, it’s really fun (and rather hobby-forming).

 If it works out beautifully, take credit.
 If it goes a bit haywire, well, the water did it, not you!
 And seriously, the more you spend time on it, the better control you’ll have.
 It doesn’t take long before you can tell how much paint you want on the brush or how much water to dab.